OSQP: An Operator Splitting Solver for Quadratic Programs: Preconditioning and parameter selection

 The most crucial parameter is the step-size~$\rho$.
 Numerical testing showed that having different values of $\rho$ for different constraints, can greatly improve the performance.
 For this reason, without altering the algorithm steps, we chose $\rho\in\symm_{++}^{m}$ being a positive definite diagonal matrix with different elements $\rho_i$.

-For a specific problem, the optimal $\rho$ is defined as $\rho_i=\infty$ for the active constraints and $\rho_i=0$ for the inactive constraints~\cite[\S IV.D]{6892987}.
+For a specific \gls{QP}, if we know the active and inactive constraints, then we can rewrite it simply as an equality constrained \gls{QP}.
+In this case the optimal $\rho$ is defined as $\rho_i=\infty$ for the active constraints and $\rho_i=0$ for the inactive constraints, therefore reducing the linear system~\eqref{eq:kkt} to the optimality conditions of the equivalent equality constrained \gls{QP} (after setting $\sigma = 0$).
 Unfortunately, it is impossible to know a priori whether any given constraint is active or inactive at optimality, so we must instead adopt some heuristics.
 We define $\rho$ as follows

 where $\bar{\rho} > 0$.
 In this way we assign a high value to the step-size related to the equality constraints since they will be active at the optimum.
 Having a fixed value of $\bar{\rho}$ cannot provide fast convergence for different kind of problems since the optimal solution and the active constraints vary greatly.
 To compensate for this issue, we adopt an adaptive scheme which updates $\bar{\rho}$ during the iterations based on the ratio between primal and dual residuals.
 The idea of introducing ``feedback'' in the algorithm steps makes \gls{ADMM} more robust to bad scaling in the data; see~\cite{he2000,boyd2011distributed,wohlberg2017}.
 Contrary to the adaptation approaches in the literature where the update increases or decreases the value of the step-size by a fixed amount, we adopt the following rule